"he is very thorough and knowledgeable"Chambers Global 2020

 - Represented an international freight forwarding group in relation to a worldwide series of cartel investigations.

-- Advised on various national cartel investigations (e.g. construction, construction materials, sports goods retailing, CD pricing), and in relation to cartel investigations outside the EU.
+- Advised on various national cartel investigations (e.g. construction, construction materials, sports goods retailing, CD pricing), and as lead counsel in relation to cartel investigations outside the EU (e.g. in the insurance sector).

 - Advised a third party on its intervention in relation to the Deutsche Börse/NYSE Euronext merger, which was prohibited by the European Commission.